The world's GREATEST desserts – how many British favourites made the list?

 26. Mooncakes, China

 These traditional Chinese sweet treats are the backbone of the Mid-Autumn Festival, celebrated each September (and sometimes called Moon or Mooncake Festival).
 Each region has its own way of making mooncakes, though the basics remain the same.
 The decorated pastry crust holds a delicate, sweet filling, which can be anything from red bean or lotus seed paste to mixed nuts.
-Traditional mooncakes also have a salted duck egg yolk centre, to represent the full moon for good luck.
+Traditional mooncakes also have a salted duck egg yolk centre to represent the full moon (a symbol of good luck).

 25. Panna cotta, Italy